carlyf15/Pulmonary_Radiograph_Predictions/README.md

 Dataset:

 The dataset was derived from a Kaggle competition.
-You can find the competition and further information cocnerning this dataset [here](https://www.kaggle.com/paultimothymooney/chest-xray-pneumonia).
+You can find the competition and further information concerning this dataset [here](https://www.kaggle.com/paultimothymooney/chest-xray-pneumonia).

-A convoluted nerual network was used to derive the algorithm.
+A convoluted neural network was used to derive the algorithm.

 ## Limitations